Hpauric/hpauric.github.io/_posts/2018-02-21-Database-Updates-and-Migrations-with-Entity-Framework.md

 Enable-Migrations
 ```

-You just need three CLI commands to use Migrations in your .NET EF project.
+You will need only three CLI commands to use Migrations in your ASP.NET EF project.

 | Command                         | Description                                                  |
 | ---------------- | ----------------------- |